aya49/202105_sfu_cmpt_127/README.md

 **Assignments**:
 - Each assignment contains several tasks.
-- An optional bonus assignment will be given at the end; only your top 8 scoring assignments will be counted towards your grade.
-- Some assignment will have bonus tasks for bonus marks; but remember that assignments will still account for a maximum of 60% of your grade.

-**Quizzes**: quizzes are cumulative.
+**Quizzes**: the content included of the quizzes are cumulative.
 - All quizzes are take-home.
 They will be open for 24 hours on Canvas to accomodate students in different time zones; all students must complete the quiz within the desginated 24 hours.
 Once you start the quiz, it will last for 1 hour.
 THIS IS IMPORTANT, this means that you only have 1 continuous hour to do the quiz, but you can do choose when to do that 1 hour as long as you START and FINISH the quiz within that 24 hours.
-- Students must pass at least 3 out of the 4 quizzes to pass the course; "pass" here means C- or above.
+- Students must safely pass at least 3 out of the 4 quizzes to safely pass the course; "safely pass" here means C- or above.

-No late assignments or quizzes will be accepted unless a substantial and valid reason is given --- but remember, we only take your top 10 scoring assignments!

 ## Grading system